Valentin0709/Test-Q/README.md

 ## Key features
 * Test Q has an intuitive GUI which enables any user to navigate readily between all the different sections of the app.
 This is accomplished by using a minimalist and friendly design which takes advantage of a simple color palette, suggestive images, nonambiguous instructions and a reduced number of buttons programmed to execute simple functions.

 * Users can create a personal account which is used to track their future progress.

+* The database structure is optimized and efficient.

 * From the menu users can access four tabs: *Select a test*, *Statistics*, *Your Friends* and *Your profile*.
 The first one directs the client to a new page where they can choose to complete any of the 3 possible tests: